wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 rawsum(align(1m, taggify(cs("~metric.global.namespace.*.ppm", source="depth_1"), metric, Name, 3)), Name) / 60
 ```

-The default delimiter for namespaces is a period.
-[Contact Customer Success](wavefront_support_feedback.html#support) to request a custom delimiter.
+{% include tip.html content="The default delimiter for namespaces is a period.
+[Contact Customer Success](wavefront_support_feedback.html#support) to request a custom delimiter." %}

 ### Step 2: Drill Down Deeper with Wavefront Top and Wavefront Spy API

-If you need more than 3 levels of namespaces or if the dashboard doesn't answer your questions for other reasons, Wavefront Top shows in detail what’s happening right now.
-Wavefront Top supports points, delta counters, histograms, spans, spanlogs, and IDs.
+If you need more than 3 levels of namespaces or if the dashboard doesn't answer your questions for other reasons, Wavefront Top and the Spy API show in detail what’s happening right now.
+* Wavefront Top supports metrics and IDs.
+* The Wavefront Spy API also supports delta counters, histograms, spans, and spanlogs.

 For example, with Wavefront Top you can:
 * Dive into deeper levels of the namespace than with the Namespace Explorer dashboard.
 * View ingestion rate by source, point tag, or ingestion source.
 * See what percentage of currently ingested data within a namespace is actually accessed in queries over X days.
+The number of days defaults to 7 and is configurable.
 * See what range of values is sent in for a particular namespace.
 * See the data lag for a particular namespace.

-You cannot see the information over time from Wavefront Top.
+{% include tip.html content="You cannot see the information over time from Wavefront Top.
+Use one of the Wavefront Usage dashboards instead if possible." %}

 The [Wavefront Spy API](wavefront_monitoring_spy.html) gives even more detail, but in most cases Wavefront Top is suffient.

 ## How Close Am I To Exceeding My Contracted Rate?

-Each Wavefront customer has a contracted rate, but different customers have different contracts.
-For example, some customers requested hard caps on ingestion and their Wavefront instance is set up that way.

-Many customers use the Committed Rate and Monthly Usage (PPS P95) dashboard that’s part of the Wavefront Usage integration helps you determine whether you’re getting close to meeting the limit.
+The Committed Rate and Monthly Usage (PPS P95) dashboard that’s part of the Wavefront Usage integration helps you determine whether you’re getting close to meeting the limit.
 For most Wavefront instances, Wavefront continues to ingest data after the limit is reached Wavefront, but the customer has to pay overage.

 The charts in the dashboard show this information: